Before I start this blog post, don’t get me wrong – I love the NHS. I’ve had some brilliant experiences in past and my local GP surgery is quite good.

 However, one part of the NHS that people bypass when having the ol’ privatisation debate is Dental Surgeries.

 A History of My Teeth

 Ever since we were little, we were taught to brush our teeth twice a day.
 My dad was what you can only describe as obsessive over this.
-My brother and I went to the same NHS dental practice that my parents did and we all went happily until I was around 16.
+My family all went to the same NHS dental practice happily until I was around 16.

 It was my Dad that first started having trouble with his teeth and to cut a long story short, he’s had to have teeth removed, bridges put in and a great deal of stress for many years over failings at the aforementioned dentist.